jjanmo/redux101/README.md

 > What is action?

-Action is `OBJECT`.I can use dispatch method with action as parameter to call reducer.
+Action is `OBJECT`.
+I can use dispatch method with action as parameter to call reducer.
+Action is a way to communicate reducer.
+In fact, **I can pass the action using dispatch method to communicate reducer.**

 `store.dispatch(action object)`